Can You Drink Soda after Wisdom Teeth Removal?

 Signs of Complications to Watch Out For

 Most people heal without any problems after a bone graft.
 But sometimes, things don’t feel right.
-If bleeding doesn’t stop, swelling gets worse, or you have a fever, chills, or pus, you should call your dentist.
+If bleeding doesn’t stop, swelling gets worse, or you have a fever, chills, or pus, you should call the best dentist Avondale.
 Also, call if the pain stays strong or you notice a bad taste or smell in your mouth.
 These could be signs that something’s wrong.
 Good dental bone graft aftercare means knowing when to get help quickly.

 Let’s Recap